Q: What is your address?

 Q: Does my stock foam and cover get sent back when I send my seat in for installation?

 A: No. these parts are typically not reusable, so we throw them away.
 If you want to keep your original foam and cover please remove before sending the seat to us.

 Q: Can I install a Seat Concepts foam and cover kit myself?

 A: Yes!
 Our kits are made to be a do-it-yourself kit and are fairly easy to install.
 There are a number of good install videos on our YouTube channel, and the seat kit comes with great instructions.
-The best option for a staple gun is Harbor Freight's Wide Crown pneumatic stapler.
+We highly recommend purchasing this staple gun from Harbor Freight's Wide Crown pneumatic stapler.
 (Item number 68029) We recommend T-50 stainless steel staples, and it is important that the depth of the staple not exceed ¼”.
 Our fit is very specific, if you have any fitment questions or difficulty, please contact us immediately.
 We are not liable for any damage that is caused by self-installation.
 This process is at your own risk.

 Q: Should I take my seat to a local upholstery Shop?

 A: We have had lots of customers take our kits to local upholstery shops, and most of the time they can complete the installation easily and correctly.
 The important question to ask any upholsterer is "have you installed motorcycle seats before?"
 If their answer is anything other than yes, or they start talking about altering our kit in any way, they are not the right people for the job.
 Please note, Seat Concepts takes no responsibility for the quality of services of third-party installers.